-- Ongoing maintenance.
+- Ongoing website maintenance costs.
 Expect to pay $500 – $1,000 per year, depending on how many changes are needed.

 If you want to hire someone to provide you with a great-looking website, the price range is huge.
 This is, essentially, not an option if you’re on a budget.

 To give you a rough estimate, you’re looking at approximately $2,000-$7,000 to have your website developed by a professional.
-That said, the costs could skyrocket if you want something fully custom.
+That said, the average cost could skyrocket if you want something fully custom.

-How much does it cost to use a website builder?
+How much does a website cost when you use a website builder?

 We’ll start with the cheapest and most attainable option.
 Website builders have revolutionized the online experience for tons of businesses.

 They provide a service that’s open to anyone who has access to the internet, and they help users publish websites in the space of a day.

 So, if you’re really asking ‘how much does it cost to build a website for a small business,’ then website builders are probably right for you.

 Who is it for?